FMCG branding can be challenging, as you’ve got to create a product that stands out in an increasingly oversaturated marketplace.

 They could then build a simple FAQ around these questions.
-It’s about being creative and thinking of ways to make customers not just need you, but want you.
+It’s about being strategic and thinkin of ways to make customers not just need you, but want you.

 Whilst Trident gum is not going to be a huge part of people’s lives (after all, it is gum) there are ways to be part of what people care about (i.e. a vegan diet, the planet).